wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

         Please sign up using a corporate email address.
 2. Open your email inbox and activate the account using the link from the received message.
 3. Send a request for activating the multitenancy feature for your account to the [Wallarm technical support](mailto:support@wallarm.com).
 Send the following data with the request:
-    * Name of the Wallarm Cloud being used (EU Cloud or US Cloud)
+    * Name of the Wallarm Cloud being used (US Cloud or EU Cloud)
     * Names for a global account and technical tenant account
     * Email addresses of employees to be provided with access to tenant accounts (after activating the multitenancy feature, you will be able to add employees yourself)
     * Logo for branded Wallarm Console